stark-cad/stark/README.md

     seems to crash the program

-<a id="org06d5e34"></a>
+<a id="orgb99bd3a"></a>

 ## Sail

-Sail is a scripting language used to define most of STARK's behavior.
+Sail is a scripting language used to define STARK's behavior.
 Since it is interpreted, the code underlying STARK can be altered while the program is running.
-This gives the system a great deal of malleability: a user can change the software as easily as use it.
+This makes the system quite flexible: a user can change the software as easily as use it.

 A Lisp dialect, Sail takes cues from Common Lisp, Clojure, and Scheme.
 The language is unique, and it will grow and change with STARK